 It is important for students to recognize that being in the Ph.D. program is a full-time job.
-Ph.D. students are like employees in terms of their responsibilities and commitment, and it is crucial that students maintain a physical presence at the department.
+Ph.D. students are employees in terms of their responsibilities and commitment, and it is crucial that students maintain a physical presence at the department.
 On days when students choose to work at home or in the library, they are expected to be available for meetings with faculty during normal office hours.

 Each year the Marketing Department invites eminent scholars from peer research institutions to present their research at seminars.
 Students are expected to attend all seminars, even if the topic is not related to their own research interests.
 By attending these seminars, students gain important general skills and an understanding of the communication norms that are critical for improving their own research presentations.
-When scholars visit from other institutions, time is often set aside in their schedule to meet with doctoral students.
+Mastering the Ph.D. is not the result of one or two activities, but an accumulation of hours of varied activities.
+When scholars visit from other institutions, time is set-aside in their schedule to meet with doctoral students.
 Students are expected to take advantage of these opportunities-they offer an excellent chance to get advice about everything from choosing a dissertation topic to publishing in top journals.

-Students wishing to leave town for three days or more must submit their travel plans in writing to the Ph.D. coordinators for approval, preferably one week in advance.
+Students wishing to leave town for five days or more must submit their travel plans in writing to the Ph.D. coordinators for approval, preferably one week in advance.